pietersartain/platformr/readme.md

 # TODO list

  * SSH keys should not be kept in the images.
 Get thee out!
 (Should also mean we can remove the gocd-docker submodule)
+ * Make the gocd-server non-volatile with data containers / gcePersistentVolumes
  * Organise the repo around the host/deployment targets
  * Start arch manual
  * Deployment pipeline